Invokana Injury Lawsuits

-Invokana® (canagliflozin), Invokamet® (canagliflozin and metformin), and Invokamet XR® (canagliflozin and metformin hydrochloride extended-release) are prescription drugs used in the treatment of Type 2 diabetes.
-But patients who take these drugs may face an increased risk of severe side effects, including ketoacidosis (high levels of acid in the blood) and amputation of the leg or foot.
+Invokana (canagliflozin), Invokamet (canagliflozin and metformin), and Invokamet XR (canagliflozin and metformin hydrochloride extended-release) are prescription drugs used in the treatment of Type 2 diabetes.
+But patients who take these drugs may face an increased risk of developing serious illnesses, including Fournier’s Gangrene, bladder cancer, and renal cancer.

-You may be entitled to compensation if you lost a loved one who took Invokana®, Invokamet®, or Invokamet XR®, or you suffered any of the following injuries after taking one of the drugs:
+You may be entitled to compensation if you lost a loved one who took Invokana, Invokamet, or Invokamet XR, or you suffered any of the following injuries or illnesses after taking one of the drugs:

 - Kidney failure